RMcKennaSESE/EGM722_Assignment/README.md

 2.1.
 Dependencies

-The main packages for this project are listed in table 1.
+The main packages for this project are listed below.

-Table 1 List of main dependencies used in project Package	Use	Homepage
-Python 3.9	Python version used numpy	Numerical Python, used for numeric operations	https://numpy.org/
+Python 3.9:	Python version used

+numpy:	Numerical Python, used for numeric operations	https://numpy.org/

-pandas	Data modification and manipulation	https://numpy.org/
+pandas:	Data modification and manipulation	https://numpy.org/

-geopandas	For working with geospatial data in python	https://geopandas.org/en/stable/
+geopandas:	For working with geospatial data in python	https://geopandas.org/en/stable/

-notebook	Allows for creation and display of interactive code notebook	https://jupyter.org/
+notebook:	Allows for creation and display of interactive code notebook	https://jupyter.org/

-folium	Used for interactive mapping	https://python-visualization.github.io/folium/
+folium:	Used for interactive mapping	https://python-visualization.github.io/folium/

-shapely	Used for geographical operations	https://shapely.readthedocs.io/en/stable/manual.html
+shapely	Used for geographical operations:	https://shapely.readthedocs.io/en/stable/manual.html

-matplotlib	Used for creating plots in python	https://matplotlib.org/
+matplotlib:	Used for creating plots in python	https://matplotlib.org/

 2.2.
 Installing the software

-Table 2 is a description of the contents of the repository.
+Below is a description of the contents of the repository.

-Table 2 Contents of repository and description
-Name	Description
-Charts
-	Folder which will contain any images of charts saved when running the code.
+Charts: Folder which will contain any images of charts saved when running the code.
 Contains example charts.

-Data-files
-	Location of all data files used for this code, including shapefiles, .csv files and GEOJSON files.
+Data-files: Location of all data files used for this code, including shapefiles, .csv files and GEOJSON files.

-Maps
-	Folder which will contain any maps saved when running the code.
+Maps: Folder which will contain any maps saved when running the code.
 Contains example maps.

-.gitignore -
-	Standard file telling git which files to ignore.
+.gitignore: Standard file telling git which files to ignore.

-Arena_Map_Project.ipynb
-	Notebook containing the code needed to run this project.
+Arena_Map_Project.ipynb: Notebook containing the code needed to run this project.

-LICENSE
-	Licence file for github code.
+LICENSE: Licence file for github code.
 The licence used for this project is an open MIT licence.

-README.md
-	Setup/installation guide for software.
+README.md: Setup/installation guide for software.

-Scribbles.txt 	Plain text file containing notes taken while coding.
+Scribbles.txt: Plain text file containing notes taken while coding.

 Installation instructions will be written presuming user has already set up git and a conda environment (in this case, the egm722 environment).